grbinho/fab-oidc/README.md

 ### Generic

-Just override the default security manager in your Flask Appbuilder app.
+Override the default security manager in your Flask Appbuilder app.

 ```python
 from fab_oidc.security import OIDCSecurityManager

 appbuilder = AppBuilder(app, db.session, security_manager_class=OIDCSecurityManager)
 ```

 ### [Airflow]
 Airflow provides a hook in the `webserver_config.py` file where you can specify a security manager class.